Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - wrepl  : to enter the original WebREPL terminal (no encryption mode)
     - reload : to delete a module from sys.path so it can be imported again.
     - flush_soc: to flush socket in case of wrong output
+    - view   : to preview '.pbm' binary image files (image need to be centered and rows = columns) (encryption mode only)
+    -  bat    : prints the content of a '.py' file with Python syntax hightlighting (named after https://github.com/sharkdp/bat)
+    - rcat   : prints the raw content of a file (encryption mode only)
 - exit   : to exit SSLWebREPL Terminal (in encrypted mode soft-reset by default) to exit without reset do 'exit -nr' to exit and do hard reset 'exit -hr'

 * Local shell commands:
     - pwdl   : to see local path
     - cdl    : to change local directory